 Clients will always have feedback and request changes to a project.
 However annoying the changes may be, always focus on the solution, rather than arguing over who is right.
 When your client submits a very large change request, take the time to ask questions and truly understand the root cause.
 Talk about why you disagree and your proposed alternative.
 If you make it a discussion about creating the best project, together, the changes won’t seem so daunting.

-Do you have a plan for dealing with client change orders?
+How do you handle change requests?
+Do you have a plan for handling client changes?
 If not, let’s talk!
-We can set up a process that results in happier clients, peace of mind for you, and more revenue for your agency.
+We can set up a process that results in happier clients, peace of mind for you, and more revenue for your business.